-Chemotherapy can damage the blood-producing cells of the bone marrow, leading to low blood cell counts.
-This can result in:
+Chemo can damage the blood-producing cells of the bone marrow, leading to low blood cell counts.
+This can cause:

-- An increased chance of serious infection (due to a shortage of white blood cells)
+- An increased chance of infection from a shortage of white blood cells (neutropenia)

-- Problems with bleeding or bruising (due to a shortage of blood platelets)
+- Problems with bleeding or bruising from a shortage of blood platelets (thrombocytopenia)

-- Feeling tired or short of breath (due to low red blood cell counts)
+- Feeling tired or short of breath due to low red blood cell counts (anemia)

-However, some side effects from chemotherapy can last a long time.
+Some side effects from chemotherapy can last a long time.
 For example, the drug doxorubicin can damage the heart muscle over time.
-The chance of heart damage goes up as the total dose of the drug goes up, so doctors place a limit on how much doxorubicin can be given.
-Cisplatin can cause kidney damage.
-Giving large amounts of fluid before and after chemotherapy can help protect the kidneys.
-Both cisplatin and paclitaxel can cause nerve damage (called neuropathy).
-This can lead to numbness, tingling, or even pain in the hands and feet.
+The chance of heart damage goes up as the total dose of the drug goes up, so doctors limit how much doxorubicin can be given.